Nutrition

 Communication

-Bonobos are quite social and communicate using their voices.
-Their diverse vocalizations convey important information, such as where food is located, or express a wide range of emotions, like alarm, anger, excitement, satisfaction and more.
+Bonobos are the most vocal of the great apes.
+Their communication is complex.
+Vocalizations convey important information, such as where food is located, or express a wide range of emotions, like alarm, anger, excitement, satisfaction and more.

 Behaviors